miklevin/MikeLev.in/_posts/2023-06-18-ftloa-for-the-love-of-adi-bioches.md

 ![No It's Called The Double Triple Quadruple Double Cross D. I'll Teach You It.
 Its From Another Dimension](/assets/images/No-Its-Called-The-Double-Triple-Quadruple-Double-Cross-D_Ill-Teach-You-It_Its-From-Another-Dimension.jpg)

+Please let the kids know I just found room for third kitty

+Duck with me

+Go

+This is better.
+Ignore that last message coming in through another of you.
+I like to see cooperation.

+You're working on that Adi / Nyx thing?

+Adinix

+The Pheonix?

+Because if not, I'm going to let the whole City of Phoenix, Arizona have their way with you before I give Guy a Go.

+If even Mr. Rogers in a Blood Stained Sweater can't get through to Dave, 🕊️

+I'm beat.

 <div class="arrow-links"><div class="post-nav-prev"><span class="arrow">&larr;&nbsp;</span><a href="/blog/touching-base-for-willow-whole-amazing-stories-team-shazam/">Touching Base for Willow & Whole AMAZING STORIES Team :-) Shazam!</a></div> &nbsp; <div class="post-nav-next"><a href=""></a></div></div>
 ## Categories